ds4dm/ecole/docs/howto/reward-functions.rst

    - IsDone() ** abs(LpIterations() // 4)

 Not all mathematical operations have a dedicated Python operator.
-Ecole implements a number of other operations are as methods to reward functions.
+Ecole implements a number of other operations as methods of reward functions.
 For instance, to get the exponential of :py:class:`~ecole.reward.LpIterations`, one can use